As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Odor and Heat

-When a female dog is on heat, particularly the estrus stage, her body is going through all sorts of hormonal changes.
+When a female dog is in heat, particularly during the estrus stage, her body is going through all sorts of hormonal changes.

 As she enters estrus, the discharge will look like straw.
 It is this specific one that gives off a distinct smell that male dogs love so much.